theforeman/staypuft/README.md

 Finally build and release new gem by running `rake release`.
 This will build the package, tag the commit, push the commit and the tag to origin and uploads the gem to rubygems.org.

-To build and RPM we recommend using our specs in [Foreman packaging](https://github.com/theforeman/foreman-packaging).
+To build an RPM we recommend using our specs in [Foreman packaging](https://github.com/theforeman/foreman-packaging).
 You should find the spec in rpm/develop branch.
 There's also a README.md which explains how you should update and build a package.
 Long story short, you update the gem and spec, send and send a PR.
 Once it's merged you can build in our koji instance (if you have